 Let’s back up and talk about the origin of our deepest, most common negative thoughts—our subconscious beliefs.
-It took me a long time to understand the concept and process of embedded beliefs and why they play such a critical role in how we’ve manifested our current reality.
+It took me a long time to understand the concept of embedded beliefs and why they play such a critical role in how we manifest our current reality.
 The incredibly frustrating thing about these beliefs is that you probably have no idea they even exist.
 Talk about annoying.
 And what’s worse?
-They’re often the opposite of what we think we believe.
+They’re often the opposite of what you think you believe.
 In other words, they are tricky little fuckers!

-So, what happens when our beliefs and actions are in conflict?
-You can’t get the results you want—because while your actions are trying to help you take a right turn, your beliefs have pre-programmed your mental GPS to take a left.
-When those signals are opposing each other, you’re stuck, it’s impossible to move forward, you're stuck in the preferable roundabout.
+So, what happens when your beliefs and actions are in conflict?
+You can’t get the results you want, because while your actions are trying to help you take a right turn, your beliefs have preprogrammed your mental GPS to take a left.
+When those signals are opposing each other, it’s impossible to move forward, and you’re stuck in the proverbial roundabout.

 How Beliefs Work

 The foundation for our beliefs begins when we’re very young.
-They come from what we see and hear in our environment—at home, in the media, at school—and from the people around us.
+They come from what we see and hear in our environments—at home, in the media, at school—and from the people around us.
 As we grow, they become solidified by the voice in our head repeating the things we’ve absorbed.
-Then we unconsciously internalize all those voices, turning them into personal labels, our identity, our “personality,” and the stories we tell about who we are.
+Then we unconsciously internalize all those voices, turning them into personal labels, our identity, our “personality,” and they become the story of who we are.

-EXAMPLE: Let’s start with a simple example.
-Imagine that when you were five years old, you overheard your parents casually telling someone that you were “clumsy,” because you tripped over your feet a few times.
+IRL (in real life) Example: Let’s start with a simple example.
+Imagine that when you were five years old, you overheard your parents casually telling someone that you were “clumsy” because you tripped over your feet a few times.
 No big deal to them, and maybe not even to you at the time.
 But a few years later, your middle school basketball coach sees you trip getting off the bus and calls you clumsy in front of the whole team.
 Everyone laughs.
 Now people at school start calling you a klutz.
 Eventually, you adopt it as part of your identity.
-You start believing you’re clumsy and bound to embarrass yourself at any moment.
+You start believing you’re clumsy and are bound to embarrass yourself at any moment.
 You believe it’s just who you are.

 Think of our beliefs as the root system of a giant oak tree.
 Without strong roots, the tree can’t stand.
 Healthy roots mean a healthy tree.
 Our beliefs hold up the whole operation—they drive our thoughts, fuel our actions, and ultimately shape our results.